-VAWA: 75 percent Federal and 25 percent in-kind or cash match from non-federal sources.
+VAWA: 75 percent Federal and 25 percent in-kind or cash support from non-federal sources.

-Non-profit, non-governmental victim services programs and tribal organizations are exempt from the match requirement.
+Non-profit, non-governmental victim services programs and tribal organizations are exempt from the cost sharing requirement.

 In-kind contributions represent a project's non-cash outlay.
 An example would be an in-kind contribution of volunteer hours.
-Cash match may be applied from local, state, public, or private funds that have a binding commitment to the project.
-Federal funds are not allowable as match.
-Once funds are committed to match, they cannot be used for match in other areas.
-All match on grants must be verifiable in program/agency records and provided for in the approved budget; not included as part of cost sharing on another project; must be necessary and reasonable for efficient accomplishment of project objectives; allowable costs; non-federal dollars; in compliance with all federal and state guidelines; and of an appropriate percentage.
-In other words, if the activity being proposed as match could not be directly funded as part of the application budget, it cannot be used as match.
+Cash cost sharing may be applied from local, state, public, or private funds that have a binding commitment to the project.
+Federal funds are not allowable as cost sharing.
+Once funds are committed, they cannot be used for sharing in other areas.
+All cost sharing on grants must be verifiable in program/agency records and provided for in the approved budget; not included as part of cost sharing on another project; must be necessary and reasonable for efficient accomplishment of project objectives; allowable costs; non-federal dollars; in compliance with all federal and state guidelines; and of an appropriate percentage.
+In other words, if the activity being proposed as cost sharing could not be directly funded as part of the application budget, it cannot be used as cost sharing.

-Volunteer services used as in-kind match are allowable.
-VOCA projects must have at least one volunteer providing assistance to the project regardless of the kind of match used.
+Volunteer services used as in-kind cost sharing are allowable.
+VOCA projects must have at least one volunteer providing assistance to the project regardless of the kind of cost sharing used.
 Volunteer services may be professional or technical services, consultants, skilled, or unskilled labor assisting on the project.
 The rate is \$25 an hour for all direct or on-call service volunteer hours.
 Records must be maintained documenting all service delivery, with verifying signatures of both the volunteer and the person who supervises them.
-All individual volunteer logs must be maintained at the agency and only cumulative hours will be entered with each RFP in the AGO
+All individual volunteer logs must be maintained at the agency and only cumulative hours will be entered with each RFP in the AGO Grants Portal.

-Grants Portal.

-Note: Any agency found to be non-compliant with the documentation requirements for volunteer hours used as match (either failing to submit cumulative logs with requests for payment or failing to retain individual logs at their agencies) will be required to provide cash match.
+Note: Any agency found to be non-compliant with the documentation requirements for volunteer hours used as cost sharing (either failing to submit cumulative logs with requests for payment or failing to retain individual logs at their agencies) will be required to provide cash cost share.

-If an agency chooses to match with other staff salaries, a Summary Statement of Personnel Service form must be submitted.
-The form is signed by staff and submitted with the agency's request for reimbursement stating the amount of salary/fringe contributed as match towards a project.
+If an agency chooses to cost share with other staff salaries, a Summary Statement of Personnel Service form must be submitted.
+The form is signed by staff and submitted with the agency's request for reimbursement stating the amount of salary/fringe contributed as cost share towards a project.
 Time records should be maintained and kept in the grant file for review.